ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2016-05-19-managing-customer-loyalty-with-ux-and-cx-by-naoki-endo-and-how-prototypes-speed-up-the-design-process-by-riomar-mccartney.md

 ---
 layout: post
-title: UX Talk Tokyo #26 : "Managing Customer Loyalty with UX and CX" by Naoki Endo and "How Prototypes Speed Up the Design Process" by Riomar McCartney
+title: 2016 May-UX Talk Tokyo #26 : "Managing Customer Loyalty with UX and CX" by Naoki Endo and "How Prototypes Speed Up the Design Process" by Riomar McCartney
 snippet: Please note the different venue this time.
 The event will be free, but there will be no food or ...
 ---
 35 participants